armory/documentation/_release_notes/armoryspinnaker_v2.19.6.md

 ### Service Accounts using Fiat

 There is an issue creating or updating service accounts.
-This causes the pipeline permission feature to not work.
+This causes the pipeline permissions feature to not work.

-**Affected versions**: Armory Spinnaker 2.19.6 and lower.
+**Affected versions**: Armory Spinnaker 2.19.6 and earlier.

-**Fixed in**: Armory Spinnaker 2.19.7
+**Fixed versions**: Armory Spinnaker 2.19.7 and later

 ## Highlighted Updates